karstenj/openai-examples/README.md

 # OpenAI Examples
-A collection of [OpenAI](https://openai.com/) examples using the Python API.
+A collection of [OpenAI](https://openai.com/) examples using the Python API and the model on the web.

 ## Quickstart
 ### Required Packages